infinum/js-linters/PUBLISHING.md

 # Publishing

-Before publishing new version of package, go to package folder and update version number in package json.

-If your package should be a beta version, run:
-`npm publish --tag beta`

-If not, run:
+Before publishing a new version, bootstrap the packages:
+`lerna bootstrap`

+To create a new release and choose the version of the packages that have been updated, run:
-`npm publish`
+`lerna publish`